Historical nihilism: Government uses of the term

 When Xi Jinping became CCP general secretary and paramount leader in January 2013, he made a speech in which he said, 'The history of the post-reform period cannot be used to contradict the history of the pre-reform period, and the history of the pre-reform period cannot be used to contradict the history of the post-reform period'.
 Although China's reforms since the 1980s caused it to radically change and abandon many of the Marxist policies that had existed under Mao Zedong, the official state-sanctioned version of history under Xi Jinping teaches an interpretation of continuity, praising both the contributions made by the CCP of Mao's generation and the CCP of the post-reform period.
 This is in contrast to interpretations in the period prior to Xi Jinping whereby some of Mao's policies could receive heavy criticism and the official stance of the party was a rejection of the Cultural Revolution, which had been referred to as the 'Ten Year Calamity' (十年浩劫).

 In 2025, the Study Times of the CCP's Central Party School stated that historical nihilism had become "subtle and covert" in an era of artificial intelligence.
+The same year, the Zhejiang Provincial Committee of the Chinese Communist Party and Xinhua News Agency denounced the 1644 historical view as historical nihilism.
+In 2026, The Paper labeled an online conspiracy theory claiming that the Tang dynasty never existed as historical nihilism.